EnviroDIY/ModularSensors/README.md

 #### <a name="ES2"></a>[Decagon Devices ES-2](http://www.decagon.com/en/hydrology/water-level-temperature-electrical-conductivity/es-2-electrical-conductivity-temperature/) Electrical Conductivity Sensor

 The SDI-12 address of the sensor, the power pin, the data pin, and a number of distinct readings to average are required as inputs.
-You must have the [EnviroDIY Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12/tree/mf_archive) that has been modified to only use PCInt3 installed to use this sensor.
+To find or change the SDI-12 address of your sensor, load and run example [b_address_change](https://github.com/EnviroDIY/Arduino-SDI-12/tree/master/examples/b_address_change) within the SDI-12 library.
+You must have the [EnviroDIY Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12/tree/mayfly) that has been modified to only use PCInt3 installed to use this sensor.
 This modified version is needed so there are no pin change interrupt conflicts with the SoftwareSerial library or the software pin change interrupt library used to wake the clock.
 Because of this, the 5TM (and all SDI-12 based sensors) must be installed on on of the digital pins that depends on pin change interrupt vector 3.
 On the Mayfly, the empty pins in this range are pins D4, D5, D6, and D7.
+At this time, only a single ES2 conductivity sensor can used with this library.

 Calling the update function for either one of the variables will both.

 - DecagonES2_Cond(char SDI12address, int powerPin, int dataPin, int numReadings = 1)
 - DecagonES2_Temp(char SDI12address, int powerPin, int dataPin, int numReadings = 1)

+#### <a name="DS18"></a>[Maxim DS18 Temperature Probes](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18S20.html)

+The same functions should work with a [DS18B20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18B20.html), [DS18S20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18S20.html), [DS1822](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS1822.html), and the no-longer-sold [DS1820](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS1820.html) sensor.
+The OneWire hex address of the sensor, the power pin, and the data pin, are required as inputs.
+The hex address is an array of 8 hex values, for example:  {0x28, 0x1D, 0x39, 0x31, 0x2, 0x0, 0x0, 0xF0 }.
+To get the address of your sensor, plug a single sensor into your device and run the [oneWireSearch](https://github.com/milesburton/Arduino-Temperature-Control-Library/blob/master/examples/oneWireSearch/oneWireSearch.ino) example or the [Single](https://github.com/milesburton/Arduino-Temperature-Control-Library/blob/master/examples/Single/Single.pde) example provided within the Dallas Temperature library.
+THe sensor address is programmed at the factory and cannot be changed.
+You must have the [DallasTemperature](https://github.com/milesburton/Arduino-Temperature-Control-Library) and the [OneWire](https://github.com/PaulStoffregen/OneWire) libraries installed to use this sensor.

+- MaximDS18_Temp(DeviceAddress OneWireAddress, int powerPin, int dataPin);